Benxamin/shuffle/README.md

 We will track our progress with timing.
 We will start with the naive implementation and work from there.

-## Dynamic Systems
+## Dynamical Systems

-Question: if one perfectly shuffles a deck of cards (providing the cut is equal, left side always goes first, and each card alternates into the pile) repeatedly, would the cards ever get back to the original ordered deck?
+Question: if one perfectly shuffles a deck of cards (providing the cut is equal, left side always goes first, and each card alternates into the pile, i.e.: _not random_) repeatedly, would the cards ever get back to the original ordered deck?